jakubprzybytek/RFLogger/README.md

 ```
 Usage RFLogger [options]
   Options summary:
     -l, --list-device              List all available SDR devices and exit

     -i, --device-info              Display detailed information about the device in use
+    -n, --number <number>          Perform <number> reads and exit.
+If '0' then read in loop.
+    -c, --console <number>         Use console as an output with width set to <number>

     -h, --help                     Display this help information and exit
 ```